Joint Direct Attack Munition: Upgrades

 In June 2007, Boeing announced that it had been awarded a $28 million contract by the U.S. Air Force to deliver 600 laser seekers (400 to the Air Force and 200 to the Navy) by June 2009.
 According to the Boeing Corporation, in tests at Nellis Air Force Base, Nevada, Air Force F-16 Fighting Falcons and F-15E Strike Eagles dropped twelve 500 lb LJDAMs that successfully struck high-speed moving targets.
 Using onboard targeting equipment, the launch aircraft self-designated, and self-guided their bombs to impact on the targets.
 In addition to the LJDAM kits, Boeing is also testing under a Navy development contract, an anti-jamming system for the JDAM, with development expected to be completed during 2007, with deliveries to commence in 2008.
 The system is known as the Integrated GPS Anti-Jam System (IGAS).

 In July 2008 Germany signed a contract with Boeing to become the first international customer of LJDAM.
 Deliveries for the German Air Force began in mid-2009.
 The order also includes the option for further kits in 2009.

 Boeing announced in September 2008 that it had conducted demonstration flights with the LJDAM loaded aboard a B-52H.

 The GBU-54 LJDAM made its combat debut in August 2008 in Iraq when an F-16 from the 77th Fighter Squadron engaged a moving vehicle in Diyala province.
 The GBU-54 LJDAM made its combat debut in the Afghan theater by the 510th Fighter Squadron in October 2010.

 In September 2012, Boeing began full-rate production of Laser JDAM for US Navy and received a contract for more than 2,300 bomb kits.

-In November 2014, the U.S. Air Force began development of a version of the GBU-31 JDAM intended to track and attack sources of electronic warfare (EW) jamming directed to disrupt the munitions' guidance.
+In November 2014, the U.S. Air Force began development of a version of the GBU-31 JDAM intended to track and attack sources of electronic warfare jamming directed to disrupt the munitions' guidance.
 The Home-on-Jam seeker works similar to the AGM-88 HARM to follow the source of a radio-frequency jammer to destroy it.